 And what was demon “possession”?
 Demon possession was a starker exhibition of the influence of demonic beings/forces in human affairs.
 Apparently they’ve always been around but they haven’t always been as visibly oppressive as they were during the personal ministry of Jesus.
 Paul insisted there was only one God and that gods are non-existent but he did say that to worship idols and non-existent gods was to fall in line with “demons” (1 Corinthians 8:5-6 and 10:19-21).
 To do that was to eat at a table with demons, though he isn’t suggesting that demons became visible there or that the worshipers consciously meant to eat with demons.
 Lies and unholiness brought them into contact with a “world” in which the demonic had its home but it wasn’t marked and visible as it was in the Gospel records.

 So what was demon possession?
 It might mean that demons actually entered into the bodies of the victims or it might mean that so powerful was their influence on them that they took over their bodies and minds without actually getting inside their bodies.
-Satan entered Judas but there’s no compelling reason—none at all— to think he took up spatial residence in him or entered into his body the way we would enter a room.
+Satan entered Judas (Luke 22:3) but there’s no compelling reason—none at all— to think he took up spatial residence inside him or entered into his body the way we would enter a room.
 We don’t think that strange; not when we give it some thought.
 Many of us might have experienced it but I suppose the most of us have heard of cases where a wicked person had such influence over another that the dominated one did exactly what their “lord” wanted them to do or think or say.
 There was no need for them to morph and get inside their bodies; they “owned them” from outside by gaining control of their minds.

 Is demon possession possible today?
 If we mean do demons literally enter the bodies of people today and live in them I don’t know they ever did; but I don’t think the answer matters a lot.
 If evil beings can influence us to do evil things while literally outside us then it doesn’t matter if they can get inside our skin.